 (B) E-4031 first prolonged repolarization and then generated repolarization irregularities.
 (C) Duration of the LEAP signal was shortened in a dose-dependent manner.
 (D) Triangulation was induced at higher concentrations, consistent with patch clamp results

 Measure changes in propagation patterns and conduction velocity in response to pharmacological compounds

 In an hiPSC-CM syncytium, beating is generally initiated in one portion of the culture (pacer region) and propagates like a wave through the tissue.
 Pharmacological agents and cardiac disorders can affect conduction by 1) modifying the excitability of the cells, or 2) altering the gap junction coupling between cells.

-(E) When lidocaine, a Na+ channel blocker, was added to a hiPSC-CM network, a decrease in conduction velocity was observed.
-(F) Addition of an anti-cancer drug treatment to hiPSC-CMs caused a disruption in propagation pattern, and thus a decrease in propagation consistency from beat to beat.
+(E) When a Na+ channel blocker, was added to a hiPSC-CM network, a decrease in conduction velocity was observed.
+(F) Addition of a treatment to hiPSC-CMs caused a disruption in propagation pattern, and thus a decrease in propagation consistency from beat to beat.

 Getting started with Maestro Pro and Edge couldn't be easier.
 Culture your cells in an Axion multiwell MEA plate (Day 0).
 Load the MEA plate into the Maestro MEA system at the desired recording times and begin recording.
 Analyze the cardiomyocyte activity in the MEA plate label-free and in real-time with AxIS Navigator Cardiac Module software.
 Add test compounds as required (e.g. Day 7).